code2docs-ai/code2docs-ai-core/README.md

 ### Error Handling

 The `Create new repo` step includes error handling to ensure that the job fails if the repository creation fails.
 The `curl` command used to create the repository includes the `--fail` option to ensure it fails on error, and `|| exit 1` to exit the job if the repository creation fails.

+### Created by code2repo ai

+This repository was created by code2repo ai.